-As of March 31, 2011, our total indebtedness was comprised of (i) convertible debt principal totaling \$1.0 billion from our 2.50% convertible subordinated notes (gross of discount), our 3.00% convertible subordinated notes, and our 4.75% convertible subordinated notes (gross of discount) and (ii) non-convertible debt and financing obligations totaling \$1.2 billion consisting of (a) \$750.0 million of principal from our senior notes, (b) \$146.8 million of principal from our loans payable and (c) \$305.3 million from our capital lease and other financing obligations.
+As of March 31, 2012, our total indebtedness was comprised of (i) convertible debt principal totaling \$1.0 billion from our 2.50% convertible subordinated notes (gross of discount), our 3.00% convertible subordinated notes, and our 4.75% convertible subordinated notes (gross of discount) and (ii) non-convertible debt and financing obligations totaling \$2.1 billion consisting of (a) \$1.5 billion of principal from our 8.125% and 7.00% senior notes, (b) \$219.9 million of principal from our loans payable and (c) \$414.9 million from our capital lease and other financing obligations.
+In April 2012, virtually all of the holders of the 2.50% convertible subordinated notes converted their notes.
+We settled the \$250.0 million in aggregate principal amount of the 2.50% convertible subordinated notes, plus accrued interest, in \$253.1 million of cash and 622,867 shares of our common stock.

-We believe we have sufficient cash, coupled with anticipated cash generated from operating activities, to meet our operating requirements, including repayment of our current portion of debt due, and to complete our publicly-announced expansion projects.
-As of March 31, 2011, we had \$456.7 million of cash, cash equivalents and short-term and long-term investments.
-Besides our investment portfolio and any financing activities we may pursue, customer collections are our primary source of cash.
+We believe we have sufficient cash, coupled with anticipated cash generated from operating activities, to meet our operating requirements, including repayment of the current portion of our debt as it becomes due, and to complete our publicly-announced expansion projects.
+As of March 31, 2012, we had \$1.1 billion of cash, cash equivalents and short-term and long-term investments, of which approximately \$938.9 million was held in the U.S. We believe that our current expansion activities in the U.S. can be funded with our U.S.-based cash and cash equivalents and investments.
+Besides our investment portfolio and any further financing activities we may pursue, customer collections are our primary source of cash.
 While we believe we have a strong customer base and have continued to experience relatively strong collections, if the current market conditions were to deteriorate, some of our customers may have difficulty paying us and we may experience increased churn in our customer base, including reductions in their commitments to us, all of which could have a material adverse effect on our liquidity.
+Additionally, approximately 18% of our gross trade receivables are attributable to our EMEA region, and due to the risks posed by the current European debt crisis and credit downgrade, our EMEA-based customers may have difficulty paying us.
+As a result, our liquidity could be adversely impacted by the possibility of increasing trade receivable aging and higher allowance for doubtful accounts.

-As of March 31, 2011, we had a total of approximately \$77.3 million of additional liquidity available to us, consisting of (i) approximately \$71.0 million under the new Asia-Pacific financing and (ii) \$6.3 million under the \$25.0 million Bank of America revolving credit line.
-While we believe we have sufficient liquidity and capital resources to meet our current operating requirements and to complete our publicly-announced IBX expansion plans and the ALOG acquisition, we may pursue additional expansion opportunities, primarily the build-out of new IBX data centers, in certain of our existing markets which are at or near capacity within the next year, as well as potential acquisitions.
-While we will be able to fund these expansion plans with our existing resources, additional financing, either debt or equity, may be required to pursue certain of these additional expansion plans.
+As of March 31, 2012, we had a total of \$128.4 million of additional liquidity available to us under the \$150.0 million senior revolving credit facility.
+While we believe we have sufficient liquidity and capital resources to meet our current operating requirements and to complete our publicly-announced IBX expansion plans, we may pursue additional expansion opportunities, primarily the build-out of new IBX data centers, in certain of our existing markets which are at or near capacity within the next year, as well as potential acquisitions.
+While we expect to fund these expansion plans with our existing resources, additional financing, either debt or equity, may be required to pursue certain new or unannounced additional expansion plans, including acquisitions.
 However, if current market conditions were to deteriorate, we may be unable to secure additional financing or any such additional financing may only be available to us on unfavorable terms.
 An inability to pursue additional expansion opportunities will have a material adverse effect on our ability to maintain our desired level of revenue growth in future periods.